Arnold-n/P1P2MQTT/KnownIssues.md

 ### Software related, fixed

+ - (solved in 0.9.44) counter requests may stop after Daikin system restart
  - (solved in 0.9.27) Power\_\* was not visible in HA
  - (solved in 0.9.26) MQTT username/password length was limited to 19/39 characters in WiFiManager.
 Max length now 80.
  - (solved in 0.9.23) MQTT reconnect may fail, especially if the WIFI signal is weak (~ -90 dBm), resulting in an ESP8266 reboot